Cowichan Valley attractions

 Take the ferry from Crofton and spend the day exploring the largest of the Gulf Islands between Vancouver Island and the mainland.
 Go on a Saturday and visit the very popular market in the town of Ganges, or stop in at some of the artist studios on the self-guided Studio tour.

 Head north from the Cowichan Valley and slightly west to Cathedral Grove, located in MacMillan Provincial Park, one of the most accessible examples of an old growth forest of giant Douglas Fir trees, some over 800 years old.
 On the way, stop at the village of Coombs to visit the Old Country Market to see the goats on the roof.
 You’ll also pass by the village of Errington, home to the North Island Wildlife Recovery Association, a world class wildlife rehabilitation facility specializing in raptors and black bears where you can get an up close view of some of these magnificent wild animals.
-Additionally, in nearby Parksville you’ll find the World Parrot Refuge, as well as some great beaches and golf courses.
+Additionally, in nearby Parksville you’ll find some great beaches and golf courses.